alexteghipco/CTPerfusionPipeline/README.md

 ## Summary

-See documentation for full pipeline; the two sets of images will be co-registered, then normalized.
+See documentation for full pipeline details.
+The two sets of images will be co-registered, then normalized.
 Using the resulting transforms, an atlas (e.g., JHU atlas) will be brought into native space.
-You can then use scalar_atlas.m to extract perfusion measures within each ROI of the atlas.
+You can then use scalar_atlas.m and MatFilesFromNativeSpaceImageAndAtlas.m to extract perfusion measures within each ROI of the atlas.

-## Methods
+## Methods overview

 The CT RAPID sequence acquired 44 volumes each with 512x512x49 voxels and a resolution of 0.4x0.4x3.0mm, which we refer to as the structural scan.
 Based on this raw data, Siemens proprietary software generated maps for mean-time-to-transit (MTT), cerebral blood flow (CBF) and crebral blood flow (CBV) each with 256x286x15 voxels with a resolution of 0.8x0.8x10mm.
 These derived images are stored in a proprietary red-green-blue (RGB) color scheme.